outlier-org/onboarding/README.md

 * Before a PR is ready for review, make sure that it is a single commit.
 If the combined commit is too large or disparate, consider multiple PRs.
 * The exception to the above single commit rule is when a PR introduces new packages.
 Create one extra commit in the same PR for each new package your PR needs.
 * Do not modify a project's `.gitignore` to add files related to your editor or environment.
 Use your own [global .gitignore](https://stackoverflow.com/questions/7335420/global-git-ignore/22885996#22885996) for that instead.
+* Be sure that your PRs have descriptive names that explain what has been changed.
+Typically the commit message is sufficient.
+"Fixes #66" is not.

 ## Workflow